Semiparametric Efficient Empirical Higher Order Influence Function Estimators: A New Higher Order Influence Function Estimator in a Missing Data Model

 \end{definition}

-To construct adaptive semiparametric efficient estimators over H\"{o}lder balls we use specific bases that satisfy (A.1) and (A.2) of Condition (B) that additionally give optimal rates of approximation for H\"{o}lder classes.
-In particular, we shall assume our basis $\left\{ z_{l}\left( x\right) ,l=1,..,\right\} $ has optimal approximation properties in $L_{2}\left( \mu \right) $ for Holder balls $H(\beta ,C)$ i.e.,
+To construct adaptive semiparametric efficient estimators over \Holder{} balls we use specific bases that satisfy Conditions~\ref{def_conditions}(1),~\ref{def_conditions}(2), and Condition~\ref{stable} with $q = \infty$ and that additionally give optimal rates of approximation for \Holder{} classes.
+In particular, we shall assume our basis $\{z_{l}, l = 1, 2, \cdots\}$ has optimal approximation properties in $L_{2} (\mu)$ for \Holder{} balls $H (\beta, C)$ with respect to the Lebesgue measure ($\mu$) i.e.,